fedep0141/fedep0141/README.md

-Hi, I’m @fedep0141, a 20 Italian student.
+Hi, I’m @fedep0141, a 20 Italian developer.
 I'm really into software developing and I made some projects like a functional ERP.
 🔮Of course I'm here to share my knowledge but most importantly to learn how to be a better developer.
 If you want any help or maybe a collaboration don't hesitate to contact me at my email. 📧